Moldova in the Eurovision Song Contest 2008: At Eurovision

 The two semi-finals and the final were televised in Moldova on Moldova 1 and TV Moldova Internațional.
 All broadcasts featured commentary by Lucia Danu and Vitalie Rotaru.
-The Moldovan spokesperson, who announced the Moldovan votes during the final, was Vitalie Rotaru.
+TRM appointed Vitalie Rotaru as its spokesperson to announced the Moldovan votes during the final.

 Semi-final

 Geta Burlacu took part in technical rehearsals on 11 and 15 May, followed by dress rehearsals on 19 and 20 May.
 The Moldovan performance featured Burlacu dressed in a purple dress with a white and red petticoat underneath as well as a red scarf, and performing on stage barefoot with a trumpet player who wore a red shirt and white trousers.
 The performance began with Geta Burlacu sitting on a big white sofa and holding a teddy bear in her hands with the trumpet player kneeling in front of it, while it was concluded with Burlacu cuddling in the lap of the trumpet player on the sofa at the end.
 The stage featured LED screen projections of red, dark green and yellow colours.
 The trumpet player that joined Geta Burlacu on stage is Petru Haruta.

 At the end of the show, Moldova was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 This marked the first time that Moldova failed to qualify to the final of the Eurovision Song Contest from a semi-final since its first entry in 2005.
 It was later revealed that Moldova placed twelfth in the semi-final, receiving a total of 36 points.